dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 ### Entry

 Every Webpack setup has one or more _entry points._ The entry point tells Webpack where to start building its dependency graph from.
 Webpack starts processing the module at the entry point and roams around the application source code to look for other modules that depend on the entry module.
-Every direct or indirect dependency is captured, processes and outputted into a bundle(s).
+Every direct or indirect dependency is captured, processed and outputted into a bundle(s).

 _webpack.config.js_